borksh/bork/docs/index.md

 - `bork_will_upgrade`: The assertion is partially satisfied, but needs upgrading (e.g. an outdated package, a file with the wrong permissions).
 Bork will change it in-place to satisfy it fully.
+- `bork_will_remove`: The assertion specifies the removal of something that is present on the system, and Bork will remove it to satisfy the assertion.

 Each of these will be unset by Bork after it has run them.
 You should only define these functions immediately before the assertion you wish to apply them